top of page

 NOTABLE WASHINGTON PARK ANCESTRY

-Washington Park Cemetery, an historic African American cemetery located in Berkeley, Missouri, is in its 100th year!
-It is located in the city’s southern precinct and near the corner of Natural Bridge Road and James S. McDonnell Blvd. and due east of Lambert International Airport.
-Many news programs have reported that nearly 30 acres of the approximately 42-acre historic cemetery are in a wretched state of neglect and disrepair.
+Washington Park Cemetery, an historic African American cemetery located in Berkeley, Missouri, recently celebrated it's 100th year!
+Unfortunately, this historic heritage site and sacred ground remains in severe disrepair.
+It serves as a generational source of community trauma, reminding descendants of both past and current injustice.
+Located in St. Louis, Missouri on Natural Bridge Road and James S. McDonnell Blvd., and adjacent to Lambert International Airport nearly 30 acres of the approximately 42-acre ancestral repository are in a wretched state of neglect and continued desecration.

 • Facebook